sandipchitale/kubernetes-file-system-explorer/README.md

 ![Pod's filesystem](images/filesystem.png)

 ### How it works

 It basically starts at `/` by running the following Kubectl command in the Pod to get the file listing:

-`> kubectl exec -it pod-name -- ls -f /`
+`kubectl exec -it pod-name -c containername -- ls -f /`

-As the treed nodes for directories are expanded e.g. `/etc/`, it basically runs:
+As the tree nodes for directories are expanded e.g. `/etc/`, it basically runs:

-`> kubectl exec -it pod-name -- ls -f /etc/`
+`kubectl exec -it pod-name -c containername -- ls -f /etc/`

+to get listing of files and created tree nodes for them.

-It also supports the following command:
+It also supports the following commands:

 `k8s.pod.container.file.view` (View file) - Show the content of the file in editor.
-It basically run:
+It basically runs:

-`> kubectl exec -it pod-name -- cat /path/to/file`
+`kubectl exec -it pod-name -c containername -- cat /path/to/file`

+`k8s.pod.container.folder.find` (Find) - Show the output of `find folderpath` in editor.
+It basically runs:

+`kubectl exec -it pod-name -c containername -- find /path/to/folder`

 ## Requirements